 The role of beekeeping

 In addition, beekeeping is a legitimate activity, but it doesn’t “save the bees”.
 If it’s promoted as a source of income, that’s a different story.
 In this case, it’s important not only to subsidize beekeeping equipment, rationalization of transhumance and restocking of hives.
 Although a big chunk of the EU budget for beekeeping goes to combating “beehive invaders and diseases” (26%), the other mentioned areas get much more.
 As a participant in a discussion round last January exclaimed: “These subsidies help beekeepers, not the bees!”.

 Again: this is legitimate.
-Thus, here we have an area that can be “standardized” much better.
-Almost 14% of the EU subsidies for apiculture go to restocking of hives.
-In my humble opinion, it would make much more sense to spend at least part of this money in more effective education and consulting services of beekeepers.
-If they knew more about adequate health management, they would lose fewer hives… Especially as we have increasing evidence that honey bees transmit their pathogens to other bee species, good management practices are important also from a conservation perspective.
-Of course, all these measures are expensive and work intensive.
-But in the end: isn’t it better to do the right things, adjust as needed and really counteract pollinator decline?
+But please, don’t sell it as “saving the bees”.
+Almost 14% of the EU subsidies for apiculture go to the restocking of hives.
+In my humble opinion, it would make much more sense to spend at least part of this money on more effective education and consulting services for beekeepers.
+If they knew more about adequate health management, they would lose fewer hives… Especially, as we have increasing evidence that honey bees transmit their pathogens to other bee species.
+Good management practices then become important also from a conservation perspective.
+Of course, all these measures are expensive and work-intensive.
+But in the end: isn’t it better to do the right things, adjust as needed, and really counteract pollinator decline?
 Or is it the aim to just be able to say “we’re doing so much for the bees!”?
 Just saying…

 This post is part of my quest against simplification and black and white thinking represented by claims like “save the bees!”.
 In my talks and courses, I draw a more complete picture.
 Subscribe to my newsletter (scroll down to “keep current with BeeSafe”) to know more.